rexvelde/idatt2003-mappe-2025-gruppe-10/README.md

 - **Ladder game**
 - **Game of The Goose**
 - Supports up to 5 players
-- Download and upload player list as CSV file
+- Download or upload player list as CSV file
 - Upload customized JSON board file for the Ladder Game

 ---